 Gratitude helps you realize all the good and positive things you already have in your life (it doesn’t matter how small they are).
 Feeling grateful helps you stay grounded in the present moment.
 There is no way you can be grateful and negative at the same time.

-Try these 40 Simple Ways To Practice Gratitude if you need some ideas to feel grateful for.
+Try these 32 Things You Should Be Grateful For if you need some ideas to feel grateful for.

 4. Surround Yourself with Positive People

 If you ever feel stuck in a negative loop, call someone you trust — someone who can help you put things into perspective and will not feed the negativity.